zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-onboarding-overview.md

 When you are ready for all users to see your experience you need to do everything mentioned above, except you will enable your entry point as shown in the following example and then deploy your extension.
 <!--
-TODO - Example here - Add after the feature is ready (ETA is 4-8 weeks) -->
+TODO - Add an example after the feature is ready (ETA is March or April ) -->

 You can ask developer community questions on Stackoverflow with the tag [ibiza-onboarding](https://stackoverflow.microsoft.com/questions/tagged/ibiza-onboarding).